 2019 FYP-DC Board Members

 Born and raised in Manila, Philippines, Aggie moved to the U.S. when she was 12 years old and resided in South Jersey.
 She moved to the DC area 3 years ago to work for the government.
-Currently, Aggie works as an Emergency Management Specialist for the National Institutes of Health, which she is responsible for biodefense and pandemic planning.
+Currently, Aggie works as an Emergency Management Specialist for the Federal Emergency Management Agency, which she is responsible for CBRN preparedness and response.
 She attended her first FYP event in 2016 after realizing that she needs to find other young Filipino professionals who would share the same passion in public service and Filipino culture.

 She graduated with her second master’s degree in Biohazardous Threat Agents and Emerging Infectious Diseases from Georgetown University, her first master’s degree in Homeland Security and Public Health Preparedness from Penn State, and her bachelor’s degree in Political Science from Elizabethtown College.
 On the side, she enjoys going to SoulCycle and barre classes, traveling, and exploring what the DMV area has to offer.